 Why add the stiff leg deadlift and Romanian deadlift to your training?
-Why do you need to include both in your deadlift training?
-Isn't the conventional deadlift enough?
+Isn’t the conventional deadlift enough?

 A strength training program of only squats and deadlifts will leave your posterior chain lagging behind your ‘mirror’ muscles.
 The powerful muscle groups that are on the rear of your body are your posterior chain — the back of your legs, calves, hamstrings, glutes, and your lower and upper back.

 You Have More Strength Than the Mirror Shows

 The mirror muscles are those you see in the mirror.
 They typically get extensive training.
 Curls, shoulder presses, and squats are all mirror muscle exercises.
 Do not leave out the non-mirror muscles, the back half of your body from training.

 The stiff leg deadlift will isolate the focus to your posterior chain, as opposed to the conventional deadlift.
-Therefore, the stiff leg deadlift and the conventional deadlift are excellent choices for total body development.
+Therefore, the stiff leg deadlift and the conventional deadlift are excellent choices for complete body development.

 Here is an excellent video from Alan Thrall on the stiff leg deadlift:

 Top 5 Stiff Leg Deadlift Benefits

-Don't just strengthen the front of your body.
-Work the back of your body as well with the stiff leg deadlift for total body strength and fitness.
+Don’t just strengthen the front of your body.
+Work the back of your body as well with the stiff leg deadlift for total body strength and fitness of mind and body.

 1. Maximize the Size and Strength of your Back

 In the conventional deadlift, you rely on your quads and leg drive for the initial push against the floor.
 The traditional deadlift starts like a vertical leg press, pushing against the floor to begin lifting the weight.
 In the stiff leg deadlift, you use your glutes, hamstrings, and back to lift the weight.

 As a result, you target your entire back to lift the weight from the floor.
-With progressive resistance and outstanding form, your back will increase in size and strength.
+With progressive resistance and proper form, your back will increase in size and strength.

 2. Complete Leg Development

 The stiff leg deadlift will fully engage your glutes, hamstrings, and calves.
 This engagement builds their size and power, which complements the quadricep training you do with regular squats and deadlifts.

 3. Strengthen your Entire Posterior Chain